code-dot-org/code-dot-org/dashboard/lib/pd/foorm/README.md

 #Foorm Survey Pipeline

 The Foorm Survey Pipeline takes Foorm survey responses and summarizes them for visualization.
-The main entrypoint is SurveyReporter.get_workshop_report.
+The main entry point is SurveyReporter.get_workshop_report.
 SurveyReporter.get_workshop_report takes in a workshop id and returns a summary in the format described below.
-The pah for calculating report from get_raw_data_for_workshop, given a workshop_id x, which is a workshop for course y (ex.
+The path for calculating report from get_raw_data_for_workshop, given a workshop_id x, which is a workshop for course y (ex.
 'CS Principles'), is:
 1. Summarize workshop x
    1. FoormParser.parse_forms